biswajit-k/design-patterns/notes.md

 ```

-* We should avoid returning boolean from function as they would result in creating if/else statement elsewhere in our program.

 * Python don't have function overloading, however we can define single function
 and check the parameters we have got within it and decide what to do.
 Like below-